 We’ll say it again, the best sunsets are found in the southwest.
 We look at the great big sky all day every day to see how impressive Mother Nature’s show will be.
 Bisbee’s skies were rosy, at times on fire, a pure aqua blue, and then one day they took an unexpected turn.

 There is a saying in southern Arizona “We salt margaritas, not sidewalks.”
 Two days into our snowbird vacay a fluke snowstorm came through.
 Suddenly every kiddo in town was out the door with saucer sleds and building snowmen all over the place.
 We actually heard people discussing and questioning in depth as to whether you are supposed to salt or sand an icy driveway.
-The tagline stands.
+The tagline was put into question!

 Were we miffed to pull on our scarves and boots again?
 Well, to be honest yes.
 At first.
 But if you know the quiet peace of the open desert then just imagine how calming and serene it is with a thick blanket of snow.
 And really how could we complain when we were in what felt like a holiday snow globe town where everything was new to us?
 We love new, especially when it’s cute and the food is great.